DOJ issues scathing rebuke of Bureau of Prisons detailing multiple failures that led to Jeffrey Epstein’s suicide

 The scrutiny around Epstein’s suicide and MCC’s failures only intensified after reports revealed Epstein was put on suicide watch after he was found in his cell with bruises on his neck only to be taken off the watch a day later.

+The findings of systematic failure by the BOP are not uncommon.
+Around half of the DOJ’s OIG caseload involves the BOP, according to the OIG’s most recent semiannual report to Congress.

+From October 1 to March 31, the OIG received nearly 4,000 complaints “involving BOP,” that report said, with “Official Misconduct and Force, Abuse, Rights Violations” as the most common allegations made against BOP employees.

-In August 2021, two years after Epstein’s death, the Bureau of Prisons announced it would close Metropolitan Correctional Center, citing the need to improve conditions in the facility.
+In August 2021, two years after Epstein’s death, the BOP announced it would close Metropolitan Correctional Center, citing the need to improve conditions in the facility.
 It remains closed.

+As part of its eight recommendations for the BOP, the OIG said in its report the BOP should create procedures to ensure inmates who are at high-risk of suicide are never without a cellmate, address staffing shortages and evaluate how the BOP accounts for inmates wellbeing and whereabouts.

+In a letter responding to the OIG’s report, the BOP concurred with the recommendations.

 The-CNN-Wire